pythonindia/inpycon-blog/content/blog/2020-Announcing-Keynote-Speaker-for-PyconIndia-2020-Naomi.md

 By day she leads a team of Python programmers for [Dick Blick Art Materials](https://www.dickblick.com/), and in her spare time she enjoys sketching, knitting, and deep philosophical conversations with her dog.

-She can be reached at her twitter handle: [@NaomiCeder](https://twitter.com/naomiceder)
+She can be reached at her Twitter handle: [@NaomiCeder](https://twitter.com/naomiceder)

 ![Naomi Ceder]({static}/images/NaomiCeder_speaker.jpg)